 - Deepen our model for relational voter turnout to create deep relationships that endure past Election Day — and that provide insurance and resiliency amid the unknowns of a pandemic, civil unrest, and a climate crisis.
 For more information on our relational voter turnout program, see here:

 - Empower trusted messengers in digital spaces — including both grassroots leaders and our network of micro-influencers on TikTok and in Facebook Groups — to share their stories on social media, shaping the public narrative and motivating their peers to vote.
-While social media platforms can change, the trust that communities have in our leaders does not change.
-It is only with the combination of strong messaging and trusted messengers that we can have a sustainable infrastructure.

 Looking Ahead: To 2024 & Beyond